 If you want to make sure the right amount of money arrives, you will often need to find a way of adapting to these fees.
 With a transfer service, you may be able to send more in order to compensate for the fees.
 With a bank transfer, you can choose to pay these fees up front.

 However, doing so will generally incur yet another fee, called a correspondent fee.
 This can vary depending on the bank, the destination and currency, but will generally cost about $15 to $40.
 Note that this correspondent fee will apply on top of the recipient and intermediary fees that you have chosen to pay.

 The best way to send money to New Zealand, purely in line with the cost-effectiveness criteria specified above, will typically be with an international money transfer service, rather than with a bank transfer.
 However, fees and rates aren’t always the only factors to consider.
-When comparing transfer methods, or looking at the differences between individual money transfer services, you might want to look at other features as well as balancing differences in rates and fees or conditions, fee-free options, the speed with which you need your transfer and the size of your transaction all apply.
+When comparing transfer methods, or looking at the differences between individual money transfer services, you might want to look at other features as well.
+Balancing differences in rates and fees or conditions, fee-free options, the speed with which you need your transfer and the size of your transaction all apply.